AdisonTech/adison-cloud/README.md

 We are just getting started.
 Currently, Wemo Link (light bulbs) and Wemo Insight nodes are supported.
 See [Issues](https://github.com/AdisonTech/adison-cloud/issues) for status on features in progress.

 Tested on Linux and Windows 7 with NodeJS 4.1 and Meteor 1.2.

+## API

+The Cloud API is exposed via DDP and HTTP, so you can use either.
+Typically, a Linux based gateway might communicate via DDP, and simpler endpoints (ESP8266) might communicate using HTTP.

+* updateNode(siteName, nodeData): allows a node to send new data to the cloud.
+Also used to register a new node.
+Needs to send an JSON array of parameters.
+    * siteName: string - short name for the site
+    * nodeData: object
+        * deviceId: string - globally unique identifier for the node (MAC address, etc).
+        * friendlyName: string - used to easily identify the device (Office Light, Living Rm Env Sensor, etc)
+        * inputs: object - current inputs read by device.
+All outputs are reflected to inputs so we can verify when they actually change.
+Example, {temp:34, gpio5:1, binaryState:0, brightness: 0.84}
+        * outputs: object - commanded states for any outputs.
+Note, this does not necessarily reflect the actual state, but what we are commanding it to be.
+Example, {binaryState:1, brightness: 0.85, gpio5: 0}

 ## License